wascc/wcc/README.md

 SUBCOMMANDS:
-    account     Generate a signed JWT for an account actor       Generate a signed JWT for an actor module help        Prints this message or the help of the given subcommand(s) operator    Generate a signed JWT for an operator
+    account     Generate a signed JWT for an account actor       Generate a signed JWT for an actor module operator    Generate a signed JWT for an operator
 ```